beynd/blog/web3-a-new-law-of-physics-for-the-internet-and-communities.md

 Communities have never gone away, but a new light shifts to them as the primary channels for communication, distribution, and discovery, and connection.

-<b>We begin to come back to the original truth of the internet</b> — back to the communities that drove things from the beginning.
+**We begin to come back to the original truth of the internet** — back to the communities that drove things from the beginning.
 And now, as we return, we return with a whole new set of tools.
 A new law of Internet-physics that complements the essence of community perfectly.

 We return with the possibility of true shared ownership.
 Of real reward for contribution, that is untouched by the platform.
 Communities can grow and thrive with aligned incentives, where success isn't just in the interest of the founder, but in the interest of everyone.